Book Title: The Nation and Its Citizens: Tales of Bondage and Belonging

 Published: Rupa Publications

-Get your copy of the books here – Amazon
+Get your copy of the book here – Amazon

-This book by author Sukumar Muralidharan details moments in the life of the Indian nation after Independence.
+This book, The Nation and Its Citizens by author Sukumar Muralidharan details moments in the life of the Indian nation after Independence.
 After Independence, the life of Indians took a drastic turn with events that will be enlisted in world history for a very long time.
 The partition times and the right and left-wing politics that took most of the timeline of independent India are well explained in the book.
 The right-wing authoritarian regime with deeper dark times, fanatic forms of nationalism, and its consequences are explained well.

 Author Muralidharan tells us of the consolidation of the project of resurrecting the temple of Somnath.
 The restoration of temples sacked by Islamic rulers sends powerful messages.
 The results of majoritarian assertions are more than visible today, the consolidation of a religious majority as a democratic majority.